robert-hardy/statistical_inference/PITCHME.md

 ### Meet B

-> I originally had a balanced view: might be fair, might be biased.

-> Given the HH data I have updated my view.
+> Originally fifty-fifty fair or biased.

+> Then I see HH.

 > I now allocate 69% to the view that the coin is biased and 31% that the coin is fair.

 ---

-> There is a 69% probability that the coin is biased.

-The frequentist has a philosophical problem with this statement.

-It cannot be reconciled with their interpretation of probability.

----

-However, there are systems for interpreting probabilities as a measure of credibility.

-Seems to me that the frequentist’s definition is getting in the way.

----
+B updates her view based on data seen.

-Prior + Model + Data -> Posterior
+> Prior + Model + Data -> Posterior

----

-$$Posterior \propto Prior \times Likelihood$$

 ---